hazelcast/hazelcast-python-client/README.md

 config.network_config.ssl_config.protocol = PROTOCOL.TLSv1_3
 ```

-> Note that Hazelcast Python client and the Hazelcast members should have the same protocol version in order for TLS/SSL to work.
+> Note that the Hazelcast Python client and the Hazelcast members should have the same protocol version in order for TLS/SSL to work.
 In case of the protocol mismatch, connection attempts will be refused.

 Default value is `PROTOCOL.TLS` which is an alias for `PROTOCOL.TLSv1_2`.